Wonder what’s soaring in the sky? It may be a bird of prey. Here are pictures of a few common raptors to help you identify them!

 1. American Kestrel (above)

-The smallest of falcons, kestrels are master mousers.
+The smallest of falcons, American Kestrels are master mousers.
+Also called Sparrow Hawk, they prey on small birds and insects.
+They eat cicadas, too!
 Interestingly, they can hover in place to lock down on their prey.
-They eat cicadas, too!
 They are very fast flyers but small.
 To avoid being eaten by larger birds of prey, they have a false face with eyes on the back of their head.

 Photo Credit: http://www.flickr.com/photos/wallyhartshorn/496158295/